 Blend the mutual aid, council and national offers.
 Using Cormac Russell’s term, be ‘Alongsiders’.Barnsley

-Accelerating investment in community anchors enabled a working with community business and user led groups and doing together to the develop response to COVID and beyond.Local authority commissioner
+Accelerating investment in community anchors enabled working with community business and user led groups and doing together to develop the response to COVID and beyond.Local authority commissioner

 Mutual aid emerged very quickly – now 5k involved on Facebook.
 As DASS, I check in every day, as do members of our Area Council Teams – spotting issues, offering support and guidance, filling gaps.Barnsley

 Practice example: Weathering the storm: Community & Council Collaboration in Kirklees